Costaspap/Getting-and-Cleaning-Data/Readme.md

 * Step 4: Reads the activity files (y_train.txt and y_test.txt) and stores them in the corresponding variables.
 * Step 5: Reads the features files (X_train.txt and X_test.txt) and stores them in the corresponding variables.
 * Step 6: Reads the subject files (subject_train.txt and subject_test.txt) and stores them in the corresponding variables
-* Step 7: Merges the two datasets and names the variables accordingly.
+* Step 7: Merges the two datasets and names the columns accordingly.
 * Step 8: Creates the final dataset by adding the subject,features and activities dataframes together.
+* Step 9: Extracts only the measurements on the mean and standard deviation for each measurement.
+* Step 10: Subsets the dataset based on the extracted measurements.
-* Step 9: Reads the activity labels from the activity_labels.txt file and changes activity labels class in the dataset to factor.
+* Step 11: Reads the activity labels from the activity_labels.txt file and changes activity labels class in the dataset to factor.
 Then changes the factor's levels from 1,2,3,4,5,6 to the appropriate label.
-* Step 10: Labels the data with descriptive variable names, changing the t to time, the f to frequency, the Acc to Accelerometer, the Gyro to Gyroscope, the BodyBody to Body,the Mag to Magnitude and the tBody to timeBody(some variables did't begin with the letter t so i needed to add this one,watch the code to understand this one).
+* Step 12: Labels the data with descriptive variable names, changing the t to time, the f to frequency, the Acc to Accelerometer,
+the Gyro to Gyroscope, the BodyBody to Body,the Mag to Magnitude and the tBody to timeBody(some variables did't begin with the letter t so i needed to add this one,watch the code to understand this one).
-* Step 11: Extracts only the measurements on the mean and standard deviation for each measurement.
-* Step 12: Subsets the dataset based on the extracted measurements.
 * Step 13: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 I include the resulting dataset in this repository under the name Tidy_Dataset.txt